livepeer/protocol/doc/upgrade.md

 When prompted for the code, you can copy and paste the contents of `flattened.sol`.

+You can also use Tenderly to manually submit contract code for [private verification](https://docs.tenderly.co/monitoring/smart-contract-verification/verifying-a-smart-contract).

+If you see an error related to multiple SPDX license identifiers, remove all SPDX license identifiers from `flattened.sol` except for a single one.

 ## View Contract Diff

 Use the contract diff checker at https://arbiscan.io/contractdiffchecker to view the code diff between the current and new target implementation contracts in order to check that the verified code at address of the new target implementation contract contains the expected changes.

+If the contract code is only privately verified in Tenderly, you can view the contract diff by copying the current target implementation contract code from arbiscan.io and the new target implementation contract code from Tenderly to local files and then running `diff current.sol new.sol`.

 ## Create Protocol Governor Update